Sitefinity/Sitefinity-CLI/README.md

 ## Installation

+### Using installer
+Windows installer(x32/x64) can be downloaded from the releases assets.
+It will guide you through the setup of the app.

+### Using prebuild version
+A prebuild version for some operating systems can be downloaded from releases assets.
+Extract the archive to a folder of your choice and add this folder to the PATH System variable.

+### Building the app by yourself
 In order to build the CLI you need to install .NET Core.
 It can be downloaded from [HERE](https://www.microsoft.com/net/download/windows).

 Build the application for your OS by running the following command from the project root folder: